Alastair7/Basic-JSpider/README.md

-# JSpider is a basic Web-Crawler based on java
-It basically crawls through the url links to access them
+# PSpider

+PSpider is web-Scrapper or a crawler using BeautifulSoup.

+## Requirements

+* BeautifulSoup

+## Usage